Warren Hinckle: Biography

 After Scanlan's folded in 1971, Hinckle was involved with a number of publications, including editing Francis Ford Coppola's ambitious City magazine, which ceased publication in 1976.
 In 1991 he revived The Argonaut, and was its editor and publisher and also of its online version, Argonaut360.

 Hinckle wrote or co-wrote over a dozen books, including a 1974 autobiography, If You Have a Lemon, Make Lemonade.
+In 1973 he published The 10-second Jailbreak: The Helicopter Escape of Joel David Kaplan, co-authored with William W. Turner and Eliot Asinof, later adapted as the film Breakout (1975).
+In 1981 he partnered with Turner once again to write The Fish Is Red: The Story of the Secret War Against Castro, about American plots to overthrow the Cuban government.
+The book was referenced by Fidel Castro during a speech he made to the 68th Inter-Parliamentary Conference.

 After working for both major San Francisco dailies, the Chronicle and The San Francisco Examiner, Hinckle went to work as a columnist for the San Francisco Independent, founded in 1987.
 Hinckle used his post at the Independent to advocate for his personal political beliefs.
 During his time at the Independent Hinckle also wrote campaign literature for various politicians.
+In November 1988 he appeared on The Morton Downey Show to discuss the legacy of John F. Kennedy.

 Hinckle wore a black patch to cover an eye that was lost in his youth due to an archery accident.
 (The San Francisco Chronicle said it was an auto accident).
 He was the father of the journalist Pia Hinckle.
 He died of pneumonia on August 25, 2016, at the age of 77 at a hospital in San Francisco.